wrandelshofer/FastDoubleParser/README.md

 ## JVM tweaks

-Disabling the Compact Strings feature with the option `-XX:-CompactStrings` may improve the performance of the parser, because this affects the performance of String.charAt(index)
+Disabling the Compact Strings feature with the option `-XX:-CompactStrings` may improve the performance of the parser, because this affects the performance of the String.charAt(index) method:
-method:

     Intel(R) Core(TM) i7-8700B CPU @ 3.20GHz
     OpenJDK 64-Bit Server VM, Oracle Corporation, 16+36-2231